qinlim16/IRDM-Project-2/README.md

 # IRDM-Project-2
-IRDM Project for Group 26
+This is the accompanying code repository for COMPGI15 Information Retrieval and Data Mining Project 2017 for Group 26

 ## Getting Started